ninoseki/arakawa/public-docs/docs/installing-arakawa.md

     ```

 !!! warning
-Conda sometimes installs an older version of Datapane.
+Conda sometimes installs an older version of Arakawa.
 If you receive errors, please check the version and try running `conda update --all` or try in a new conda environment (`conda create -n ENV` and `conda activate ENV`)

 ## Upgrading